 We rely on key executive officers who have extensive knowledge of our business and the industry in which we operate; the loss of any of these key executive officers would be difficult to replace and may adversely affect our business.

-We are highly dependent on two executive officers, Richard A. Wright and David A. Guarino, who have extensive knowledge of our business and the industry in which we operate .
-We do not have key person life insurance policies for either of these officers The loss of Richard A. Wright and/or David A. Guarino could result in delays in product development, loss of any future customers and sales and diversion of management resources, which could adversely affect our operating results.
+We are highly dependent on three executive officers, Richard A. Wright, David A. Guarino and Ronald DaVella, who have extensive knowledge of our business and the industry in which we operate.
+We do not have key person life insurance policies for either of these officers.
+The loss of Richard A. Wright, David A. Guarino and/or Ronald DaVella could result in delays in product development, loss of any future customers and sales and diversion of management resources, which could adversely affect our operating results.